Muisca economy: Muisca economy

 Accounts of the Spanish conquistadores show the Muisca had a highly advanced and specialised economy based on a variety of sources of income.
 The main foundation of their economy was the agricultural development using raised terraces on the fertile plains and valleys of the Altiplano Cundiboyacense.
 The caciques did not control the production directly although surpluses were distributed among them.
 Excavations at the archaeological site El Infiernito did not provide evidence of a power structure based on economical differences.

 Social complexity and advanced status of economies are often measured based on the specialisation in craft production.
 The specialised crafts form an economical advantage and sign of social prestige over competing communities.
 This has been theorised in the case of the Muisca economy, yet certain research restricted to the Bogotá area has found little evidence to support that thesis.
 Explanations for the lack of archaeological evidence on wealth differences and relations between higher social classes and wealth have been given in the form of methodological issues, ethnohistorical exaggerations by the Spanish looking for gold and sampling issues.

 The biased views of the Spanish on the Muisca economy and other characteristics of the Muisca society have been noted by various scholars and in recent years a re-examination of those primary accounts has been conducted, among others by Jorge Gamboa Mendoza.

 All the 16th century Spanish chroniclers agree upon the trading advantage the Muisca had.
-One of them was Juan de los Barrios who wrote that the Muisca men were traders (hipa in the Chibcha language) and extremely able in such matters; "The Muisca were so sharp in their dealings that no other Indian could equal them in matters of such dazzling ingenuity".
+One of them was Juan de los Barrios who wrote that the Muisca men were traders (hipa in the Muisca language) and extremely able in such matters; "The Muisca were so sharp in their dealings that no other Indian could equal them in matters of such dazzling ingenuity".
 The early Spanish writers have reported that the Muisca paid tribute to other caciques.
 It has been suggested, for instance by Carl Henrik Langebaek, that those "tributes" were a misinterpretation of the Spanish.
-The Chibcha verb "to give, to present" was zebquisca and the word for "to give" was zequasca, zemnisca or zequitusuca.
+The Muisca verb "to give, to present" was zebquisca and the word for "to give" was zequasca, zemnisca or zequitusuca.